-Today’s Hello Lovely’s Kitchen Tour [Part 2 – Summer 2019] continues with decor ideas, shopping resources, and photos of my own attempts to create a simple, serene, wabi sabi, timeless and tranquil kitchen.
-Our kitchen isn’t on par with the many fantasy-designed spaces I feature on the blog to inspire, but it humbly reflects just where we are.
+Hello Lovely White Modern French Kitchen Tour [Part 2] continues with decor ideas, shopping resources, and photos of my attempts to create a simple, serene, wabi sabi, timeless and tranquil white Modern French kitchen.
+While our kitchen isn’t on par with fantasy-designed spaces I feature on the blog to inspire, it humbly reflects just where we are.
 Start RIGHT HERE with part one if you missed it.

 Apron Front Fireclay Farm Sink